-The Campus Life Channel account manager at the University of New Hampshire believed in the Campus Life Channel’s vision of collecting broccoli and cake content to drive student engagement and success.
-When evaluating the success of the platform and communicating to other decision-makers in the campus community, he needed concrete metrics to prove the value of the Campus Life Channel.
+The Campus Engagement account manager at the University of New Hampshire believed in Apogee’s vision of collecting broccoli and cake content to drive student engagement and success.
+When evaluating the success of the platform and communicating to other decision-makers in the campus community, he needed concrete metrics to prove the value of the campaigns.

 Produce meaningful data to prove student engagement at the University of New Hampshire.

-The university was able to prove the value of the Campus Life Channel based on concrete statistics and relay the information to other campus decision-makers.
-The monthly analytics emails also spurred productive conversations, and allowed the Apogee team to update the university on any new happenings within Apogee’s operations structure.
-In addition, monthly analytics emails generated excitement about the amount of social campaigns being held on campus and encouraged further conversations about ways to engage students with the Campus Life Channel.
+The university was able to prove the value of campus engagement campaigns based on concrete statistics and relay the information to other campus decision-makers.
+The monthly analytics emails also spurred productive conversations and allowed the Apogee team to update the university on any new happenings within Apogee’s operations structure.
+In addition, monthly analytics emails generated excitement about the amount of social campaigns being held on campus and encouraged further conversations about ways to engage students.
 In addition to noticing that the campus community was submitting large quantities of content, the university noticed a steep upward trend in submissions.
-The year-to-date metrics measured in October 2016 noted a 41% increase in submissions when compared to October 2015’s year-to-date metrics.
+The year-to-date metrics measured in October 2016 noted a 41% increase in submissions when compared to October 2015 year-to-date metrics.

 “Arguing to senior leaders that a new service has been worth the investment isn’t a good strategy without data to make the argument.
 For many senior administrators, digital signage is an unknown communication medium, with results that are hard to measure.
-So having the data to show a 41% increase in submissions showed that the campus content contributors themselves saw enough value in Apogee/OrcaTV Campus Life Channel to spend more time in Year 2 utilizing the platform than Year 1.”
+So having the data to show a 41% increase in submissions showed that the campus content contributors themselves saw enough value in Apogee to spend more time in Year 2 utilizing the platform than Year 1.”

 – Marshall White, Senior Manager, Information Technology, University of New Hampshire